Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

 # Advanced EC2 Networking

 - EC2 instances are created with a primary ENI (Elastic Network Interface).
 This cannot be detached or removed
-- Additional ENIs can be added at creation time of afterwards
+- Additional ENIs can be added at creation time or afterwards
 - ENIs should be on the same region in order to be attachable to EC2 instances
 - Secondary ENIs can be attached and re-attached to other EC2 instances.
 EC2 instances can have more than one ENIs attached
 - ENIs are tied to AZs.
 ENIs can be placed on different subnets as long as they remain in the same AZ